 Shou Sugi Ban; What you need to know about charred timber.

 Shou Sugi Ban (also known as Yaki Sugi) is a centuries-old Japanese method of wood preservation.
-The literal translation is ‘burnt cedar board’, the product is used for cladding, screening and timber ceilings.
+The literal translation is ‘burnt cedar board’, the product is used for cladding, screening, ceilings and timber walls.
 It’s created by charring the surface of the wood without combusting the whole piece, making it waterproof and extremely durable.

 The Best Timber for Shou Sugi Ban Cladding